herobuenafe/herobuenafe/README.md

 # Hero Buenafe
-I'm Hero, a passionate developer and a lifelong learner keen on studying and mastering various programming languages and technologies.
+I'm Hero, a passionate developer (dummy coder) and a lifelong learner keen on studying and mastering various programming languages and technologies.

 ## Socials: